JamieeLee/Infernity/README.md

 - Because the diabloui.dll hasn't been reverse-engineered, I've decided to use a trick to replace hell difficulty with a new one, to do it, create a file named `enable_inferno` in your Diablo folder and choose "hell" difficulty in the difficulty selection menu. [done]
 - Special items with 3 affixes can drop there. [done]
 - The third affix will only drop if the item has a suffix and a prefix.
 Additional affix doesn't follow the regular prefix/suffix rules, which mean that combinations that weren't possible before can occur. [done]
+- Full compatibility with vanilla diablo - you can move your character between Diablo and Infernity without any data loss!
+(Of course you won't see the third affix in normal diablo :D)
 - Level cap raised to 60.
 - Penalty to resistances/AC on Inferno difficulty.
 - Fixing possible overflows in monster AC/to hit/etc. on difficulties above normal.